BadmWe/dspyt-webpage/dspyt/posts/faq.md

 3. Propose a pull request from your version to the main branch of this repository
 4. Await authorization.
 Any feedback will be provided directly within the pull request

+## How to submit v2

+You can use the button on the top, in the right corner

 ## Dspyt Approval

 Typically, we will respond promptly, usually within a few days.
 We may add comments to your pull request and request revisions.
 If the article falls significantly short of our quality standards, we will issue a rejection message and close the pull request.
 In such a case, don't hesitate to publish your work on other platforms, and consider returning to us with fresh content at a later time.